-Details of the authorised and issued share capital of the Company appear in note 8 of the financial statements.
-As at 31 December 2021, BMW Financial Services (South Africa) Proprietary Limited owned the Company's sole preference share.
-In terms of International Financial Reporting Standards (IFRS), the Company is consolidated into BMW Financial Services (South Africa) Proprietary Limited's consolidated financial statements.
+Details of the authorised and issued share capital of the Company appear in note 8 of the Annual Financial Statements.
+As at 31 December 2022, BMW Financial Services (South Africa) Proprietary Limited ("BMW Financial Services") owned the Company's sole preference share.
+In terms of International Financial Reporting Standards (IFRS), the Company is consolidated into BMW Financial Services group financial statements.